czlowiek488/OdinBasePack/README.md

    2. `ReferenceId` allows to unSchedule scheduled tasks
 3. `->microTask()` Schedule Micro Task
    1. micro task is added to the end of microtask queue, always executes within the same task execution
+4. `->result()` Add Result
+   1. use this to add results to the result queue, you can then read results using `popResults()` function
-4. Event loop current time changes once per flush.
+5. Event loop current time changes once per flush.
-5. In theory if different thread constantly adds tasks during flush, flush may never end.
+6. In theory if different thread constantly adds tasks during flush, flush may never end.

 ### Usage